12 Top-Rated Things to Do in Snoqualmie, WA

-Even with all the surrounding splendor, the number one natural attraction is near the town center at Snoqualmie Falls.
+Even with all the surrounding splendor, the number one natural place to visit is near the town center at Snoqualmie Falls.
 This prominent 270-foot waterfall has made a permanent mark on the region's history, pop culture, and community.
 With viewing platforms, float trips, and a first-class resort near the spray, Snoqualmie Falls is worth a visit on its own.

-Other quintessential nearby activities include climbing mountains, skiing winter slopes, and engaging with the railroad heritage spread throughout the town.
+Other quintessential things to do nearby include climbing mountains, skiing winter slopes, and engaging with the railroad heritage spread throughout the town.
 And with its proximity to the Emerald City, Snoqualmie is a popular weekend getaway from Seattle or a savvy launching point for exploring the city.

 Find your next reason to visit with our list of the top things to do in Snoqualmie, Washington.